 The HSUS recommends that all dogs should live indoors especially at night, taken on regular walks and provided adequate attention, food, water and veterinary care.
 Dogs living outdoors part or all of the time should be provided with a safe, escape-proof enclosure with proper shelter, where they may express natural behaviors.

-If they escape, will they will come back?
+If they escape, will they come back?

 Would you come back if you were tied up outside all alone?
 Exactly.
 The same mental and emotional pain that a human would experience by being chained up is the same pain a dog experiences.
 Like mentioned above, since chained dogs don’t often get the chance to socialize with people, they may not even know that they’re being called back when you try to call them to you.
 In many animal rescue cases, chained dogs who have run away don’t even know their own names and don’t know to come back when called.